Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 see [Creating Azure SQL DB](https://github.com/Geodego/data_engineering_azure/blob/master/2-data_warehouses/6-Azure_tools_configuration.md#azure-sql-database)
 - Create an Azure SQL DB resource named `db_nycpayroll`:
     - In the creation steps, you will be required to create a SQL server, create a server with Service tier: Basic
-    - In Networking tab, allow both of the below options:
+    - In Networking tab, allow both of the below options (-> for that purpose you need to select `Public endpoint`):
         - Allow Azure services and resources to access this server
         - Add current client IP address
+For requesting the database select on the left `Query editor (preview)`
 - Create Employee Master Data table:
   ```sql
     CREATE TABLE [dbo].[NYC_Payroll_EMP_MD](